An interactive floor that you can take places!

 Pros:

 - Games and effects are either sold as a package aimed at a specific vertical (education/advertising etc...) or custom created.
-Some of these companies offer an SDK, so if you have a developer team, you may be able to program your own games and effects.

 Cons: